Trigger warning: abuse, coercive control, loss, and family court trauma.

 But that’s not my life.

 And every once in a while, it circles back to me.
 Something someone says.
 A post I’m shown.
-And it stings—because I’m not even allowed to own my own story in her world.
+And it stings because I’m not even allowed to own my own story in her world.

+The worst part?
+There’s nothing I can do to change her mind.
 That’s the part that’ll break your heart—if you let it.
 So I stopped letting it.

 Today’s just another one of those days.
-The kind where the lies feel a little louder.
-The kind where I’m reminded how far the truth can get buried under people’s projections and pain.
+Lies feel a little louder.
+Truth gets buried under projections and pain.
+But I’m not here to fix anyone else’s memory.

+The rest?
 None of my goddamn business.

 This post is public because I don’t play games.
 No cryptic subtweets.
 No vaguebooking.
 Just the truth, raw and honest, in my own damn voice.